 The Wix/LegalZoom partnership makes a lot of sense.
 Thousands of company owners look to LegalZoom to get the basic legal documents in place that they need to operate, from company formation docs, to employee contracts, to leases and more.

-Many company founders also naturally don’t feel like they are really up and running until they have a website.
+Many company founders also naturally don’t feel like they are really up and running until they have a website that was designed by a local website design company.
+Founders often look for affordable web design and development services like the London web design agency, which is committed to providing results that matter to small businesses and founders.
 So, this fusion of needs is totally logical.

 Or, as the companies put it, this will provide ‘LegalZoom’s substantial legal and compliance solutions combined with Wix’s comprehensive online platform …. with all the necessary tools needed to start, manage and grow [a] business’.